felixoi/discord-community-autoroles/README.md

 # Bot Setup

 The bot uses [slash commands](https://support.discord.com/hc/de/articles/1500000368501-Slash-Commands-FAQ) for configuration.
-These commands can only be used by users with a role which has the `MANAGE_GUILD` (Administrator) permission.
+These commands can only be used by users with a role which has the `MANAGE_GUILD` (Manage Server) permission.

 ## Adding an auto role